florence/esterel-calculus/README.txt

   18. After you desired Long Amount Of Time has passed, check the logs in `final-tests/logs/` for any test failures.

-Update Agda to a new version:
+To update Agda to a new version:
   Assuming you already have agda installed, you will need to
   1. update agda.
   2. update the std library.